v3he/v3he.github.io/_posts/2022-08-16-hackthebox-retired.md

 ![Upload File Request](upload-file-request.png)

-We can see that it makes a POST request to `activate_license.php`, since we have our `LFI` let's see what this code is doing.
+We can see that it makes a POST request to `activate_license.php`, since we have our `LFD` let's see what this code is doing.

 ```php
 $ curl http://10.129.227.96/index.php?page=activate_license.php